alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 (txt, utf8, embedded labels, delimiter is ',');
 `

-This script will load * (everything) from `movies.cvs` at the exposed connection lib://testdata/.
+This script will load * (everything) from `movies.csv` at the exposed connection lib://testdata/.
 <br>

 `lib` is a local data path specification (its `web` for webdata, etc).